 - Go to the Sample tab under Review

-- Make sure the signal explain well the fit segment of each lead
+- Make sure the signal explains well the fit segment of each lead.

 - If you have a tree based model : If there’s a lack of explanation for a lead, the last columns tell you in which node the lead ended up for each tree.
 Click on the number of the node and you can go up the tree and see what split conditions the lead has been through.
 Create signals corresponding to these split conditions.

 Step 4: Deploy Signal

 Keep these considerations in mind when deploying signals:

 - All your Leads, Contacts, or Accounts that are usually scored by MadKudu will get rescored with the next batch scoring (see when the next Analysis then Sync process should run in the Processes Page).

 - Adding, editing, or deleting signals that change the prospects signals may trigger automated workflows (out of MadKudu's control) in your CRM which are based on the customer fit or lead grade score (like your MQL workflow).